 - Allows you to be the “good guy” (nobody ever wants to be the “bad guy”);

 - Preserves your dignity and is respectful to your spouse;

 - Results in a more satisfying, mutually beneficial agreement; and,

 To help you understand the value and importance of taking the high road, as well as to implement a strategy for taking the high road during a divorce, Scott Levin speaks with Kimberly Sandstrom about her tips and tricks for doing just this.

 Where does the saying taking the high road derive from?
 Watch this video.
-How is it even possible during divorce to take the high road when your soon to be ex spouse isn’t?
+How is it even possible during a divorce to take the high road when your soon-to-be ex-spouse isn’t?
 Watch this video.